The edible arrangements fruit bouquets make an awesome gift to receive.

 - Chocolate melting machine (if you have one, otherwise a microwave works too).

 - Large piece of Styrofoam wrapped in tin foil (or you could use a cake pop holder).

 - Melt your chosen Belgian chocolate either in your melting machine or using your microwave oven.

-- Take each strawberry and carefully skewer through the base, making sure the skewer is positioned in the centre of the stem, and that it does NOT poke out the tip of the strawberry.
+- Take each strawberry and carefully skewer through the base, making sure the skewer is positioned in the center of the stem, and that it does NOT poke out the tip of the strawberry.

 - Carefully dip the strawberry into the chocolate to its mid-line, and then rotate it as you are taking it out of the chocolate, letting the excess chocolate drip off the strawberry.

 - Now, push the other end of the skewer into your Styrofoam block so that the strawberry is allowed to dry.

 - Place the strawberries into your fridge to set, for approximately 10 to 15 minutes.

 - Once they are completely set, your chocolate dipped strawberries are ready to be use in assembling your fruit bouquet.